Mariamx811/Saraha_Managment_System/README.md

 # the user can :
 -Undo the last sent message, and add messages to his favourites which can be shown.

 -The user must add a contact to be able to send messages to them.

--See all the messages he has sent from latest to oldest -Remove the oldest message from favourite
+-See all the messages he has sent from latest to oldest.

+-Remove the oldest message from favourite.

--View all favourite messages
+-View all favourite messages.